Barcelona – Estadi Johan Cruyff

 The Estadi Johan Cruyff – With youth on its side

-The stadium cost €12m, which comes in at €2,000 per seat.
-Not cheap for a reserve-team stadium, but it does have many of the features that are now commonplace in a stadiums 5-times its size.
-The pitch, lighting, seating are all state of the art, whilst environmental issues are addressed with recycling rainwater and planting trees to match those lost when the site was cleared (although 700 parking spaces does seem to go against this policy!).
-The Estadi Johan Cruyff is a modern take on the classic Iberian stadium design and one that does justice to the great man.
+The stadium cost €12 million, or €2,000 per seat.
+Not cheap for a reserve-team stadium, but it does have many of the features that are now commonplace in stadiums five times its size.
+The pitch, lighting, and seating are all state-of-the-art, and environmental issues are addressed.
+Rainwater is collected and used to irrigate the playing surface, and numerous trees were planted to replace those lost when the site was cleared.
+Although 700 parking spaces does seem to go against this policy!
+The Estadi Johan Cruyff is a modern take on the classic Iberian stadium design, and one that does justice to the great man.

 search previous next tag category expand menu location phone mail time cart zoom edit close